|VRC-40 COD||VRC-40||COD||VRC-40 DET "DELTA|

 BuNo 162168 of the VRC-40 at NAS Jacksonville, Florida.
 Boerries Burkhardt Collection.

 Grumman C-2A(R) Greyhound BuNo 162142 of the VRC-40 DET DELTA on their way back from deployment, somewhere in Europe 1991.
 Boerries Burkhardt Collection.

-Over the year 1990, the VRC-40 were operating in numerous airfields in the US and the Caribbean and sent a division onboard the USS THEODORE ROOSEVELT (CVN-71) in support of Operation Desert Storm and Dessert Shield.
-Therfore DET DELTA was established.
+Over the year 1990, the VRC-40 were operating in numerous airfields in the US and the Caribbean and sent a division onboard the USS THEODORE ROOSEVELT (CVN-71) in support of Operation Desert Storm and Desert Shield.
+Therefore DET DELTA was established.
 CDR Stephen R. Silverio replaced CDR John D. Magnino as Commanding Officer.
-At January 15 , 1991, the pilots of VRC-40 make an unprecedented round robin flight between the three aircraft carrier's operating in the Red Sea without making a shore stop.
-This time it' s not a mail run.
+On January 15, 1991, the pilots of VRC-40 make an unprecedented round-robin flight between the three aircraft carriers operating in the Red Sea without making a shore stop.
+This time it's not a mail run.
 It was time to disseminate the orders for war!
 VRC-40 completed 132 of 132 assigned logistics missions and made arrested landings on every carrier operating in the region, delivering one-third of all COD cargo in the Arabian Gulf.
 This movement was not accomplished by pilots and aircrew alone.
-It took a great deal of time and effort on the part of VRC-40 maintenance troops to pull it off .
-In the four month period they completed an engine change, propeller pump housing change, replaced six winglock timer check valves, and corrected two flight control problems.
-Most of this was accomplished without a part's backup which had errantly been shipped from the detachment site at the midpoint of the trip .
+It took a great deal of time and effort on the part of VRC-40 maintenance troops to pull it off.
+In the four-month period, they completed an engine change, propeller pump housing change, replaced six-wing lock timer check valves, and corrected two flight control problems.
+Most of this was accomplished without a part's backup which had errantly been shipped from the detachment site at the midpoint of the trip.